JoinColony/colonyHackathon/submissions/colonyTaskImporter-issue42.md

 - Jordan Ellis - @JordanEllis6809 on Github
 - Jingyu Zhang - @JingyuZ on Github
 - Patrick Q - @patrickqpan on Github

+## Demo Time!
+We created a [demo video](https://drive.google.com/drive/folders/16lYt6R6R5j0ML-bW0go2bSYwnZfizy_z?usp=sharing) to go through the vision of colony task importer and how it works.

 ## Run App Locally
 ### Setup